Ade2002/C-lang/README.md

 git add README.md
 git commit -m "first commit"
 git branch -M main
-git remote add origin https://github.com/Ade2002/C-lang.git git push -u origin main
+git remote add origin https://github.com/Ade2002/C-lang.git;
+git push -u origin main

+int main() this is beginning of the program It calls other functions

 printf() is a method for printing out instructions to the screen, console or whateever.